Bitcoin-com/developer.bitcoin.com/src/data/docs/cashscript/sdk.md

 A `Contract` object can be exported to an Artifact file to be imported at a later moment, so it can be stored or transfered more easily, and can be used without recompilation.
 If the object is exported after one or more new contracts have been instantiated, their details will be stored in the file as well so they can be easily accessed later on.

-**`contract.export(fn: string): void`**
+**`contract.export(fn?: string): Artifact`**

-Writes the contract's details to an Artifact file found at the location specified by argument `fn`, so it can be retrieved later.
+Writes the contract's details to an Artifact file found at the location specified by argument `fn` and returns the object, so it can be retrieved later.
 If the file does not exist yet, it is created.
 If the file already exists, **it is overwritten**.
+If no `fn` arguhment is passed, just the artifact object is returned.

 ```ts
 P2PKH.export(path.join(__dirname, 'p2pkh.json'))